RobertoRoos/sawIntuitiveResearchKitWiki/Debugging-Potentiometer-Issues.md

 For the safety checks, we use two different parameters per potentiometer.
 Consistency is based on:
   * Distance, i.e. error tolerated in position between both (`|pots - encoders|`) readings
-  * Latency, i.e. amount of time during which the distance is continuously above a given threshold The issue is to find the "best" distance and latency for each system.
+  * Latency, i.e. amount of time during which the distance is continuously above a given threshold

+The challenge is to find the "best" distance and latency for each system.

 # Connections